helmholtz-analytics/mpi4torch/README.md

 ```

 Here we have parallelized a loss function simply by adding two calls to `Allreduce`.
 For a more thorough
-discussion of the example consult the documentation (TODO: add link to documentation).
+discussion of the example consult the [documentation](https://stuff.knechtges.com/torchmpi/html/examples.html).

 # Tests